 More about titles HERE.

-The description provides search engines with a quick recap on what the page is about.
-It may be shown below the clickable title link on the SERP, so it too should be well-written to attract clicks and improve CTR, which improves ranking potential.
+Meta descriptions provide search engines with a quick recap on what the web pages are about.
+They may be shown below the clickable title link on the SERP, so they too should be well-written to attract clicks and improve CTR, which improves ranking potential.